Memory improvement

 Memory improvement is the act of enhancing one's memory.
-Memory deficits, age-related memory loss, and people's want to improve their own memory have led to research on how to best help people to improve their memory.
-Research has also worked to determine what factors influence memory and cognition.
-Many different techniques to improve memory have been found, including cognitive training, psychopharmacology, diet, stress management, and exercise.
-Each technique has the ability to influence memory in different ways.
+Factors motivating research on improving memory include conditions such as amnesia, age-related memory loss, people’s desire to enhance their memory, and the search to determine factors that impact memory and cognition.
+There are different techniques to improve memory, some of which include cognitive training, psychopharmacology, diet, stress management, and exercise.
+Each technique can improve memory in different ways.

 Memory function factors

 Neuroplasticity

-Neuroplasticity is the mechanism by which the brain encodes experience, learns new behaviours and relearns lost behaviour if the brain has been damaged.
+Neuroplasticity is the mechanism by which the brain encodes experience, learns new behaviors, and can relearn behaviors lost due to brain damage.

-Experience-dependent neuroplasticity suggests that the brain changes in response to what it experiences.
-London taxicab drivers provide a great example of this dynamic.
-They undergo extensive training for 2–4 years, learning and memorizing street names, layout of streets within the city and the quickest cross-city routes.
-After studying London taxicab drivers over a period of time, it was found that the grey matter volume increased over time in the posterior hippocampus, an area in the brain involved heavily in memory.
-The longer taxi drivers navigated the streets of London, the greater the posterior hippocampal gray matter volume.
-This suggests a correlation between a healthy person's mental training or exercise and their brains capacity to manage greater volume and more complex information.
-The increase in volume actually led to a decrease in the taxi drivers' ability to acquire new visuo-spatial information.
+Experience-dependent neuroplasticity suggests that the brain changes in response to experiences.
+After the learning of London taxicab drivers, who memorize maps of the city while studying to drive taxis, was studied over a period of time, it was found that the grey matter volume increased in the posterior hippocampus, an area in the brain involved heavily in memory.
+The longer taxi drivers navigated the streets of London, the higher the volume of the gray matter in their posterior hippocampus.
+This suggests a correlation between mental training or exercise and the brain's capacity to manage greater volume and more complex information.
+The increase in volume led to a decrease in the taxi drivers' ability to acquire new visuo-spatial information.

 Stress

 Research has found that chronic and acute stress have adverse effects on memory processing systems.
-Therefore, it is important to find mechanisms in which one can reduce the amount of stress in their lives when seeking to improve memory.